dyne/Zenroom/lib/niwi/docs/pbsch-profile.md

 - σ₀ is a valid BIP-340 signature under X' on message (νₛ, νᵤ)
 - σ₁ is a valid BIP-340 signature under X' on message (νₛ, νᵤ')

-The OR composition uses a private selector bit without revealing which branch is used.
+The current native v1 composition uses a private selector and a fixed two-slot proof shape, but it constrains both branch slots.
+This is stricter than the paper OR relation and prevents malformed padding from being unconstrained; the paper-exact OR-gated selector remains future work.

 ## Limitations (prototype)